How to Deal With Difficult In-Laws: A Practical Guide

 The most common mistake in in-law conflicts is the wrong person doing the managing.
 When you have a problem with your partner's family, the solution is rarely you confronting the family directly — it's your partner addressing it with their own family on your behalf.

 This principle matters for two reasons: practically, it works better (your partner has standing and history that you don't); and relationally, it means your partner is demonstrating that the two of you are a unit whose needs take priority, rather than leaving you to defend yourself alone.
+When your partner steps in front of their family to address something that affects you, they are choosing the partnership.
+That choice, consistently made, is what actually builds trust in a long-term relationship — more than any single conflict resolved.

 Common Difficult In-Law Patterns